FredBaos/florence_and_the_machine/README.md

 We also noticed that using the price of the products instead of the quantity purchased in the transactions seems better as there are both countable items (such as loafs of bread) and uncountable items (such as gas) for which quantity has a different meaning.
 There is little missing data for the description of the products so we did not have to perform a lot of preprocessing and cleaning before being able to use this dataset.

+# Link to the data story
+The link to our data story is [here][https://fredbaos.github.io/].

 # Contributions of all group members
 - John: data crawling, preliminary data analysis, plotting graphs during data analysis, interactive plots for data story
 - Fred: data crawling, preliminary data analysis, plotting graphs during data analysis, setting up Jekyll website, interactive plots for data story;